 You can find clients to hire you for freelance work as well whether it involves writing, creating graphics, editing, or digital marketing.
-Use sites like Upwork and Fiverr to find gigs or ask your network for referrals.
+Check out this course to learn more about how to become a virtual assistant.

 Freelancing your work, whether it be writing, creating graphics, or assisting with digital marketing, can become a great side hustle.
 Upwork and Fiverr are both popular user-friendly websites to help you find a freelancing job.